MarconLP/snapify/README.md

          <details>
          <summary>Configure DATABASE_URL</summary>

-         1. Open [Railway](https://railway.app/) and click "Start a New Project", and select Provision "PostgreSQL".
+         1. Open [Railway](https://railway.app/) and click "Start a New Project", and select Provision "MySQL".
-         2. Select the Postgres App and copy the `DATABASE_URL` into the `.env`.
+         2. Select the MySQL App and copy the `DATABASE_URL` into the `.env`.

          </details>
          <details>